bufanda/discord_bot/docs/configuration.md

 SCUM_LOG_CHAT_LOCAL_CHANNEL = "<channel-id>" # Channel to post local chat messages - if not defined default channel will be used

+SCUM_LOG_BOT_ADMIN_CHANNEL = "<chanel-id>" # Channel to post invocations of bot commands - if not defined default channel will be used

 DATABASE_FILE = "/app/db.sqlite3"

 SFTP_HOST = # SFTP-Host